juanrb/react-grid-layout-next/README.md

 ## Usage

-Use ReactGridLayout like any other component.
+Use GridLayout like any other component.
 The following example below will produce a grid with three items where:

 - users will not be able to drag or resize item `a`